esmero/archipelago-documentation/docs/ami_spreadsheet_overview.md

     - **Multiple files (of the same type) can be placed in a single cell, separated by a semicolon ( ; ).**
     - For Digital Objects comprised of multiple types of files, such as an Oral History Interview with an audio file and a PDF transcript file, you can place different file types within different corresponding columns for the same Row.
     - It is recommended that filepaths are copied/stored as plain (non-hyperlinked) formatted text.

+!!! warning "Caution with using Quotation Marks"

+    Archipelago is very JSON-forward (friendly!) and makes assumptions about JSON encoding coming from CSV documents.
+If you are planning to start and end values with quotation marks in your CSV file, such as for `label` values, you need to enter the values encapsulated between the UTF-8 (unicode) character for straight quotations--in the CSV cell (corresponding row + column).
+    For example, in order for the ingested object to have the label (title) value processed as "Strawberry-Bed" for the ingested Archipelago Digital Object you need to enter the data as "\u0022Strawberry-Bed\u0022" in the corresponding `label` cell in your AMI Set CSV.

 - **Every spreadsheet/CSV file should contain the following Columns:**
     - `type`